spacetelescope/jwst/docs/jwst/master_background/description.rst

 this way are treated in the same manner as the primary fixed slit in standard FS observations.

-Therefore if a fixed slit contains a point source (as given by the SRCTYPE keyword) the corrections that need to be applied to the 2-D master background for that slit are:
+Therefore, if a fixed slit contains a point source (as given by the SRCTYPE keyword) the corrections that need to be applied to the 2-D master background for that slit are:

 .. math::